hajimes/mmh3/README.md

 and **unsigned** values for `hash128` due to historical reasons.
 To get the desired result, use the `signed` keyword argument.

-Starting from version 4.0.0, `mmh3` returns the same values on big-endian platforms as it does on little-endian ones, whereas the original C++ library is endian-sensitive.
+Starting from version 4.0.0, **`mmh3` is endian-neutral**, meaning that its hash functions return the same values on big-endian platforms as they do on little-endian ones.
+In contrast, the original C++ library by Appleby is endian-sensitive.
 If you need results that comply with the original library on big-endian systems, please use version 3.\*.